 django CMS vs WordPress

 django CMS vs WordPress is a dilemma many developers face when they are planning to develop a website.
-Though your choice of tool for your web development project completely depends on your needs and requirements, and your team’s expertise, in this article we will conduct an in-depth comparison of django CMS and WordPress to support you in making this all-important decision.
+Yes it's true, the choice of tool for your web development project depends entirely on your needs and requirements.
+Also, the expertise of your team plays a big role.
+Nevertheless, in this article I will make a detailed comparison of django CMS and WordPress to help you make this important decision.

-In the following table, we compare django CMS against WordPress to see which one scores the highest.
+In the following table, I compare django CMS against WordPress to see which one scores the highest.

 |License||Open Source||Open Source|